 My research centers on using careful measurement in field-based research both to understand how people can overcome adversity to succeed and how to promote prosocial development.
+I also collaborate to apply my knowledge of experimental methods and statistics to a range of social and health science endeavors.

 B.S. in Biopsychology, Juniata College